-Result Indicator Definition Unit Baseline Compact Target Construction and equipment of and community mobilization around 74-84 collèges de Educational facilities constructed or rehabilitated The number of MCC- supported lower- secondary schools constructed according to standard stipulated in MCA contracts signed with implementers.
-Number 0 74-84 (2024) proximites in Gbêkê and San Pedro tes de The number of and San classrooms constructed Number 0 752 (2024) Establishment of an accreditation and quality management system The establishment of accreditation system The date on which the accreditation system is established.
+Result Indicator Definition Unit Baseline Compact Target Construction and equipment of and community mobilization around 74-84 collèges de Educational facilities constructed or rehabilitated The number of MCC-supported lower-secondary schools constructed according to standard stipulated in MCA contracts signed with implementers.
+Number 0 74-84 (2024) proximites in Gbêkê and San Pedro Number of classrooms constructed l ' l Number l () 0 752 (2024) Establishment of an accreditation and quality management system The establishment of accreditation system The date on which the accreditation system is established.
 Date N/A TBD Tracer studies system established The date on which the tracer studies system is established.
 Date N/A TBD Creation of a tracer studies system Tracer studies conducted in TVET centers The number of tracer studies conducted in accordance with the system established with compact support.
 Number 0 TBD New private-sector driven TVET centers (construction, equipment, training of trainers, governance) Educational facilities constructed or rehabilitated The number of TVET centers constructed according to standard stipulated in MCA contracts signed with implementers.
 Number 0 3-4 (2024)